codelibs/fess-docs/en/10.0/admin/badword-guide.rst

 Delete Configuration
 --------------------

-Click a configuration on a list page, and click Delete button to display a aconfirmation dialog.
+Click a configuration on a list page, and click Delete button to display a confirmation dialog.
 Click Delete button to delete the configuration.

 Download